 Work in tech long enough, and you’ll get a closet full of t-shirts you don’t wear.
 And probably some hoodies.
 As our events manager, Jp Sisneros spends a lot of time in convention centers staffing and perusing software company booths.

-This year, he took a step back to think about why we were giving away t-shirts and socks.
+In 2019 he took a step back to think about why we were giving away t-shirts and socks.
 What could we do that spoke more to who we are as a company, what we care about, and what our product does?
-In 2019, we started a campaign at two of the biggest tech trade shows in North America— we committed to donating to Women Who Code for each scan we received at KubeCon North American and AWS re:Invent.
+He started a campaign at two of the biggest tech trade shows in North America— we committed to donating to Women Who Code for each scan we received at KubeCon North American and AWS re:Invent.
 In 2020, we expanded this campaign.
 During KubeConEU, we partnered with Sysdig and Instana to donate $2 to Black Girls Code for every booth visit.
 Every time we offer swag to a member of the CockroachDB community, we also give them the opportunity to make a donation to charity, instead.
 Since we first started these campaigns for charity, we’ve given over $25,000 to Women Who Code, Black Girls Code, Code2040, and StartOut.

 The committee also gave to the Cockroach Labs Black History Month fundraiser, which benefited organizations such as dev/color, Thurgood Marshall College Fund, Center for Black Equity, and the Loveland Foundation.
 What we like about this practice is that the end of year charitable giving isn’t the reason we give peer acks: the primary benefit is acknowledging one another.
 The charitable giving becomes an added benefit on top of an existing practice and an opportunity to “Pay it Forward.”

 The underlying commonality in these three programs is a belief that people are motivated to give; they’re motivated by giving to charity as much (or even more!) than they are by free swag.
 Over the past year, it’s a bet that’s paid off, both with our team and with the causes we care about.